benjamin-berhault/benjamin-berhault.github.io/_posts/2018-10-26-install-python-package-on-windows-with-corporate-network-constraints.md

 xxxxxx xx.x.x requires xxxxxx>=xx.x.x, which is not installed.
 ```

-This message indicates tha you have to follow this process first for each missing Python package before being able to install the initial desired package.
+This message indicates that you have to follow this process first for each missing Python package before being able to install the initial desired package.

 #### Install a Python package manually